PASTAplus/PEP/peps/pep-9.md

         400 Bad Request if ACR is invalid
 ```

-#### 3a.
-Is Authorized
+**3a.
+Is Authorized**

 Goal: To determine if a principal is authorized to access a resource.

 Use case:

 1. An EDI application collects the user's authentication token, the `<access>` element for the protected resource, and the requested permission.
 2. The application sends the token, `<access>` element, and permission to AuthZ to determine if the user is authorized.
 3. AuthZ processes the request and returns a success message if the user is authorized.

-Notes: This use case supports the authorization process for PASTA API methods if the ACLs in `service.xml` file are not registered in AuthZ's ACR registry.
+Notes: This use case supports the authorization process for PASTA API methods if the ACLs in the  `service.xml` file are not registered in AuthZ's ACR registry.

 ```http
 isAuthorized(token: string, access: string, permission: string)